ParisAstronomicalDataCentre/OPUS/README.md

 UWS Server
 ==========
-Job control server and client developed using the micro-framework bottle.py.
-The Universal Worker System pattern v1.0 (UWS) as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service to manage job execution.
+The UWS Server is a job control system developed using the micro-framework bottle.py.
+The Universal Worker System pattern v1.0 (UWS) as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service to manage job execution on a work cluster.

 Installation
 ============